Penal Code section 171.7

 (e)

-The provisions of this section are cumulative, and shall not be construed as restricting the application of any other law.
+The provisions of this section are cumulative and do not restrict the application of any other law.
 However, an act or omission that is punishable in different ways by this and any other provision of law shall not be punished under more than one provision.

 (f)